The IBM i Decision Deserves a Partner Who’s Walked Every Path, Not a Vendor Selling One

 Competitive pressure and business requirements

-Sometimes the transformation is being driven by a board mandate, a competitive threat, or a business capability gap.
-We factor in the strategic urgency alongside the technical complexity, because those two things don’t always point in the same direction.
+Transformation is often driven by a board mandate, competitive threat, or capability gap.
+We weigh strategic urgency alongside technical complexity, since the two don’t always align.

 How We Arrive at a Recommendation

-We weigh cost, risk, business impact, and long-term flexibility against each other, not just against technical feasibility.
-The output isn’t a sales proposal for our preferred engagement.
-It’s a documented path recommendation with a clear rationale, a realistic cost and risk profile, and an honest assessment of the alternatives.
+We weigh cost, risk, business impact, and long-term flexibility, not just technical feasibility.
+The result is a documented recommendation with clear rationale, realistic cost/risk profile, and honest assessment of alternatives, not a sales pitch.

 Long-Term Strategy, Not Just a Project Plan